-Did you know that if you have a debt with someone who isn’t part of the new loan application, then the banks will assume that you’re making all of the repayments on that debt?
+Did you know that if you have a debt with someone who isn’t part of the new loan application, banks will assume that you’re making all of the repayments on that debt?

 In other words, they assume your partner isn’t making any repayments on the loan.

-With some banks, if you can show that the other person is able to cover their half of the repayments, then the lender will only take into account your share of the debt.
-This will result in a greater borrowing capacity.
+If you can show that the other person is able to cover their half of the repayments, some banks will only take into account your share of the debt.

-To find out which lenders can help, please contact one of our mortgage brokers by filling in our free assessment form, or calling us on 1300 889 743.
+To find out which lenders can help, please contact one of our mortgage brokers by filling in our free assessment form or by calling us on 1300 889 743.

 Do living expenses impact my borrowing capacity?

-Some lenders also take into account the area that you live in.
-This means that borrowers who are living overseas and people who live in country areas may not qualify for as large a loan as people in capital cities.
+In particular, borrowers living overseas and people who live in country and rural areas may not qualify for as large a loan as people in capital cities.

-You’re now required to estimate your living expenses, to determine whether you’re above or below the average cost of living.
-The bank will use your minimum living expenses as estimated by the HEM or your estimate, whichever is higher.
+When estimating your living expenses, the bank will use your minimum living expenses as estimated by the HEM or your estimate, whichever is higher.

 Be careful when estimating your living expenses as some banks will assume that your estimate doesn’t include expenses such as private school fees, pay television, private health insurance and gym memberships.

-So if they see these expenses in your bank statements they’ll then add them as a commitment in their serviceability calculator.
+If they see these expenses in your bank statements, they’ll add them as a commitment in their serviceability calculator.

-If you do have additional expenses such as gym membership then some lenders can exclude these expenses if you confirm to them in writing that you’ve chosen to discontinue your membership.
+If you do have additional expenses such as a gym membership, some lenders can exclude these expenses if you confirm to them in writing that you’ve chosen to discontinue your membership.

-We often recommend that you take out a longer loan term to improve your borrowing power and when your income increases at a later date you can increase your repayments to pay off your loan well before the agreed 40-year term.
+We often recommend that you take out a longer loan term to improve your borrowing power and when your income increases at a later date, increase your repayments to pay off your loan well before the agreed 40-year term.

 Rent out your property

-If you’re buying a property that is outside your price range then you can also consider renting it out until you can afford to live in it yourself.
+If you’re buying a property that is outside your price range, rent it out until you can afford to live in it yourself.